Garima27sharma/udagram-image-filter/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
 > !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.

+#### This project has been created by Garima Sharma for the Udacity Nanodegree "Cloud Developer".